How can therapy help me and my child?

 - Improving your child's self-esteem and boosting self-confidence

-Does my infant or young child really need therapy?
-And how in the world do you even do therapy with an infant??
+Does my child really need therapy?
+And how in the world do you even do therapy with a young child??

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced with your child, there's nothing wrong with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they may need a helping hand, and that is something to be admired!
-You are taking responsibility by accepting where you're at in life and making a commitment to change the situation by seeking therapy with your child.
-Therapy provides long-lasting benefits and support, giving you and your child the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
+You are taking responsibility by accepting where you are in life and making a commitment to change the situation by seeking therapy for your child.
+Therapy provides long-lasting benefits and support, giving you and your child the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you may be facing.

-Therapy with an infant just sounds ridiculous doesn't it??
-You probably envision a baby, lying back on a couch while a very formal therapist asks silly questions like "Tell me about your childhood?".
-The idea of therapy with an infant seems counter-intuitive because, come on...it's a baby!!
-Therapy with an infant or very young child can be incredibly helpful for the parent and for the entire family.
-Because infants grow in the context of nurturing environments, infant mental health involves the psychological balance of the infant-family system.
-You may have a very fussy baby, or there is just something "off" with your baby and you don't know what or where to start, but you know something needs to change.
-You may suffer from post-partum depression or feel that you just don't understand or like your baby.
-Therapy can help the bonding process with your baby, which will help your baby begin to form a safe and secure attachment with you; in other words, helping the baby is helping the whole of the family.
-Therapy with an infant or young child happens with both the child and the parent in an interactive manner, and will look a little different for everyone based on the child's individual needs.
+Therapy with a young child sounds unusual doesn't it?
+You may be envisioning a child, lying back on a couch while a very formal therapist says silly statements like "Tell me about your childhood".
+The idea of therapy with a young child seems counter-intuitive because, come on...he/she is so young!
+Therapy with a young child can be incredibly helpful for the parent and for the entire family.
+Because children grow in the context of nurturing environments, early childhood mental health involves the psychological balance of the child-family system.
+You may have a very fussy child, or there is just something "off" with your son/daughter and you don't know what or where to start, but you know something needs to change.
+You may feel that you just don't understand or like your child.
+Therapy can help the bonding process with your child, which will help your son/daughter begin to form a safe and secure attachment with you; in o ther words, helping the child is helping the whole of the family.
+Therapy with a young child may happen with both the child and the parent in an interactive manner, and will look a little different for everyone based on the child's individual needs.

 What is therapy like?